Graduate/Professional School Options

 In order to adequately prepare for your standardized test, check out some of these common test-prep resources to get you started.
 Many students choose to take a test prep course, get tutoring, utilize online preparation resources, or purchase a test prep book to prepare themselves for their test.

 Many graduate schools ask for a curriculum vitae (CV) instead of a resume.
 The main difference between these two documents is the length.
 Resumes are traditionally one-page in length and include a customized and focused subset of your experience that is targeted towards a particular position and employer.
 A curriculum vitae can be several pages in length and includes a more comprehensive list of your experience.

 For more information about CV's and what sections you should include, check out the following CV Guide.

 In addition, check out this example of a CV to get you started.

 If medical school is a goal of yours, then take a look at the Association of American Medical Colleges website.

 A couple of things you should know are that you do not need to major in a science in order to attend or be accepted into medical school.
 However, you do need to meet certain course prerequisites.
-Many schools require that applicants have one year of Physics, Biology, English, and one year each of General Chemistry and Organic Chemistry.
+Many schools require that applicants have one year of physics, biology, english, general chemistry, and organic chemistry.